Online Fair Allocations with Binary Valuations and Beyond: Allocation of Goods

+\textit{Proof of Theorem \ref{the: two_agents_bivalued_ef1_mms}.} In the AEGP, it can be seen that for different values of the algorithm indicator $\alpha$, we need to choose the corresponding algorithm, i.e., $\alpha=1$: EGP, $\alpha=2$: PBC, or $\alpha=3$: DBC, to execute.
+By Lemmas \ref{lem: egp} and \ref{lem: pbc_dbc}, it can be seen that the output allocation is NW and $\frac{1}{2}$-EF1.
+Regarding MMS, by the implication between EF1 and MMS \cite{amanatidis2018comparing}, i.e., $\alpha$-EF1 $\Rightarrow$ $\frac{\alpha}{(n-1)\alpha+1}$-MMS, where $n$ is the number of agents, it is clear that the output allocation is $\frac{\frac{1}{2}}{\frac{1}{2}+1}=\frac{1}{3}$-MMS.

-Then, we present the impossible results to show that our approximation guarantees for EF1 and MMS are tight, and there is no compatibility between EF1 or MMS, and USW. \begin{theorem} For two agents with additive bi-valued valuation functions, no deterministic online algorithm can compute an NW allocation that is $(\frac{1}{2}+\epsilon)$-EF1 or $(\frac{1}{3}+\epsilon)$-MMS for any $\epsilon>0$. \end{theorem}
+For an independent interest, in the Appendix, we show that if each online item has a deadline of one period, i.e., each arriving item can wait for at most one round to be allocated, EF1 allocation can be found in the above setting.
+At last, we present the impossible results to show that our approximation guarantees for EF1 and MMS are tight, and the approximate EF1 (or MMS) is incompatible with USW. \begin{theorem} For two agents with additive personalized bi-valued valuation functions, no deterministic online algorithm can compute an NW allocation that is $(\frac{1}{2}+\epsilon)$-EF1 or $(\frac{1}{3}+\epsilon)$-MMS for any $\epsilon>0$. \end{theorem}

 \begin{proof}